- Academic Appeals

 Overview and Scope

 The University strives to facilitate the inclusion of individuals with disabilities into all aspects of University life, including in the quasi-judicial processes supported by the Office of Appeals, Discipline and Faculty Grievances (“ADFG”).
-This is achieved, in part, by providing reasonable accommodations that allow for participation regardless of an individual’s abilities.
+This goal is achieved, in part, by providing reasonable accommodations that allow for participation regardless of an individual’s abilities.

 In developing this protocol for accommodation requests, the University is informed by its legal obligations under the Ontario Human Rights Code and the Accessibility for Ontarians with Disabilities Act.
 The University is also mindful that accommodation is a shared responsibility and that, to be effective, the process requires the cooperation of everyone involved.